I'm worried about my data privacy! What guarantees can you give?

 Screen Share is a voluntary initiative run by young people on a shoestring.
-We have a very limited supply of tech and so only provide technology to refugees supported by organisations we have already partnered with.
-Unfortunately, this means that as of January 2022, we are not in a position to work with any further organisational partners, nor can we process self-referrals.
+We have a limited supply of tech and so only provide technology to refugees supported by organisations we have already partnered with.
+Please check our 'Need a Laptop' page for the latest information about our position on referrals.
 We are trying to grow as an organisation and increase the supply and turnover of devices.
-If we can do this or if our supply begins to outstrip the demand, we will link our referral form on this page.

 Do you accept iPads?

 Yes - unfortunately many families have no technology at all.
 While tablets aren’t laptops, they are useful, especially if they come with a keyboard!
 Similarly, we accept phones where suitable.

 I don't know whether my laptop is suitable!